myceliumAI/mycelium/SECURITY.md

 ### Reporting Process

 1. **DO NOT** create a public GitHub issue for the vulnerability.
-2. Send a detailed report to security@mycelium.ai including:
+2. Send a detailed report to sporolyum@gmail.com including:
    - Description of the vulnerability
    - Steps to reproduce
    - Potential impact